-These resources have been accredited by the PSHE Association and the Council for Curriculum, Examinations and Assessment.
-The resource packs cover:
+Our lesson plans have been accredited by the PSHE Association and the Council for Curriculum, Examinations and Assessment (CCEA).
+They look at:

 - Explaining dementia

 - Dementia in the community